-ASOS is a popular online fashion marketplace that deals in trending clothes and accessories.
+ASOS is a popular online fashion marketplace specializing in trending clothes and accessories.
 Until 2009, ASOS allowed you to buy products, but since 2010, it has enabled the public to sell fashion online.

-Selling on ASOS can be highly lucrative as it allows you to have your own fashion boutique without having to have any website or a retail shop.
+Selling on ASOS can be highly lucrative as it allows you to have your fashion boutique without having a website or a retail shop.
 To sell on the ASOS marketplace, all you need to do is to follow simple steps and abide by the guidelines laid down by the company.

 Currently, there are almost 1200 boutiques.
 As the company is already recognized worldwide, you can easily take hold of the audience that could be interested in the products you sell on ASOS.

-So to begin with, I’ll be answering all your questions – from basic to advance – and will be acknowledging you about how to sell on ASOS marketplace.
+So, to begin with, I’ll be answering all your questions – from essential to advanced- and acknowledging you about how to sell on the ASOS marketplace.
 Let’s begin.

 ASOS is currently allowing sellers to sell the following things: